honeycombio/beeline-nodejs/docs/API.md

 Returns an object containing the properties `traceId`, `parentSpanId`, `dataset`, and `customContext` which are the four optional parameters with `startTrace()` above.

-`customContext` will include any custom fields propagated from other services, such as with `beeline.addContext()`.
+`customContext` will include any custom fields propagated from other services, such as with `beeline.addTraceContext()`.

 example: